Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/) but is **primarily** intended to examine software mechanically
 (no matter whether implemented before the subject or _post factum_).

-Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole scale of automated scrutiny: unit, integration, and performance testing.
+Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole cover of prescribed/automated scrutiny: unit, integration, and performance testing.

 Enough quality code allows one to focus on tests where _errare humanum est_: